FireL0ki/internship-code-challenge/README.md

 I ended up deciding to simply put it in a variable in my .js file, so I could dive into the challenge.

-I started out a lot of for loops, but I ended up with a lot of repetitive and long code.
+I started out with a lot of for loops, but I ended up with a lot of repetitive and long code.
 I worked with trying to create useable functions, and after getting stuck on creating dynamic variable names, looked back at loops.
 I talked over this with a mentor, and she encouraged me to try to focus on cutting down the loops- so I decided to shift to exploring the forEach loop, and was able to use that to cut down on repetitive code